What is a lifetime mortgage?

 Use our 60-second lifetime mortgage calculator

 Release tax-free cash from your home

-There are many different types of lifetime mortgage.
-The most popular are:
+There are many different types of lifetime mortgages.
+Some examples are:

 Roll-up lifetime mortgage

 With this equity release mortgage, you get a cash sum with no monthly payments.
 The cash sum and any interest is paid off by the sale of your home when you die or go into long-term care.

 With this equity release mortgage, you have the flexibility to release your cash over time rather than taking it in one lump sum.

 You can access your cash as and when you need it, and interest is only charged on the amount you have taken.
 This could be suitable if you think you might need more money in the future, as it means you won't be building up interest on a large lump sum that you have released but not spent.